Interpolation theorems for conjugations and applications: Interpolation theorems for conjugations : -symmetric versions

-(iii)$\implies$(ii).
-According to \cite[p.
-52, Lemma II.2.8]{Davidson}, there exists a self-adjoint operator $A\in\lh$ such that $\mathcal{M}=W^*(A)$.
-It suffices to show that there exists a conjugation $C$ on $H$ such that $CAC=A$ and $Cx_i=y_i$ for every $i\in I$.
-In fact, any polynomial in $A$ is $C$-symmetric; moreover, since the class of $C$-symmetric operators is closed in the weak operator topology, every operator in $W^*(A)$, and thus in $\mathcal{M}$, is $C$-symmetric.
+On the other hand, since the normal operators ${N_k}_{\vert \l_1}$ are mutually commuting, they generate an abelian von Neumann algebra in $\mathcal{B}(\l_1)$.
+Hence, according to \cite[p.
+52, Lemma II.2.8]{Davidson}, there exists a self-adjoint operator $A\in\mathcal{B}(\l_1)$ such that ${N_k}_{\vert \l_1}\in W^*(A)$ for every $k\in K$.
+By self-adjointness of $A$, there exists a conjugation $C_1$ on $\l_1$ such that $C_1AC_1=A$.
+Thus, any polynomial in $A$ is $C_1$-symmetric; moreover, since the class of $C_1$-symmetric operators is closed in the weak operator topology, we get